 A large and growing debt

 Of course, my father is not debtiphobia's only casualty.
 Although virtually ignored in medical literature, the disease is widespread.
 On the surface, debtiphobia seems justified.
-The national debt IS big and currently stands over $17 trillion; more than $50,000 for each man, woman and child in America.
+The national debt IS big and currently stands close to $18 trillion or about $60,000 for each man, woman and child in America.
 And every additional government deficit drives it higher.